Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

 ||PROC GEN TODO
-add triggers before doors that update where the player is - DONE make the interactable tile invisible out of combat - DONE spawn the party members to the party member spawns instantiate the rest of the environment create door wall prefabs - DONE lock the door of the boss room and add gem check before it
+add triggers before doors that update where the player is - DONE make the interactable tile invisible out of combat - DONE spawn the party members to the party member spawns - DONE instantiate the rest of the environment create door wall prefabs - DONE lock the door of the boss room and add gem check before it